Edit

 Warning

-• Test these steps in a non-production environment first
+• Test these steps in a non-production environment first.

 • Plan for a maintenance window during low-traffic periods if possible.

-1. Update your DNS CNAME record to point to Traffic Manager instead of directly to Front Door:
+1. Update your DNS CNAME record to point to Traffic Manager instead of directly to Azure Front Door:

 Field Old value New value